MagicJinn/Quantum-Things/README.md

 - Fixed a crash where the Block Breaker tried to incorrectly access a block state that was not a Block Breaker.
 - Fixed an issue where it would rain in the Spectre dimension.
 - Fixed Divining Rods not showing up in Creative search.
+- Fixed torches and other attachable blocks being able to be placed on the side of the Rain Shield.